lordmulder/mhash-384/README.md

   Pointer to the hash computation state of type `mhash_384_t` that will be updated by this operation.

 * `const uint8_t *input`
   Pointer to the input data to be processed by this operation.
 The input data needs to be located in one continuous block of memory.
-The given pointer specifies the *base address* of the input data, i.e. the address of the *first* byte (octet) to be processed.
+The given pointer specifies the *base address*, i.e. the address of the *first* byte (octet) to be processed.
   *Note:* Formally, the input data is defined as a sequence of `uint8_t`, i.e. a sequence of bytes (octets).
-However, *any* suitable *byte*-based input data can be processed using the proper *typecast* operator.
+However, *any* suitable *byte*-based (serializable) input data can be processed using the proper *typecast* operator.

 * `size_t len`
   The *length* of the input data to be processed, in bytes (octets).
 All memory addresses in the range from `input` up to and including `input+(len-1)` will be processed as input.
 Applications need to carefully check `len` to avoid buffer overruns!